 Notorious as a touristic and shopping area, this is the perfect place to dive right into Korean culture.
-Visit the Myeongdong Market with its sizzling street food and clothing and jewellery vendors, and shop for the famous Korean cosmetics.
+Visit the Myeongdong Street Market with its sizzling street food and clothing and jewellery vendors, and shop for the famous Korean cosmetics.
 Stop for a relaxing tea at a cat café for an experience the locals love.

 2. Han River cruise

 A unique way to see Seoul is by boat, on a leisurely cruise down the river.
-The tried and true company, Eland Cruises, offers tours departing from Hangang Park next to Wonhyo Bridge.
+The tried and trusted company, Eland Cruises, offers tours departing from Hangang Park next to Wonhyo Bridge.
 A basic cruise will set you back ₩15000 (approx. €12.50), but you can also splash out on dinner or musical cruises.